reactive/data-client/docs/core/concepts/normalization.md

 ### Data Representations

-Additionally, any `newable` class that has a toJSON() method, can be [used as a schema](/rest/guides/network-transform#deserializing-fields).
-This will simply construct the object during denormalization.
+Additionally, functions can be [used as a schema](/rest/guides/network-transform#deserializing-fields).
+This will be called during denormalization.
-This might be useful with representations like [bignumber](https://mikemcl.github.io/bignumber.js/)
+This might be useful with representations like [bignumber](https://mikemcl.github.io/bignumber.js/) or [temporal instant](https://tc39.es/proposal-temporal/docs/instant.html)

 ```ts
 import { Entity } from '@data-client/endpoint';